 Harm.
-Booze causes physical harm.
-Thanks to Leela's acceleration of my drinking that harm was relatively easy to deal with because my body was still strong, not weakened by a few more decades of moderate alcohol use.
-Pot causes psychological harm.
-It amplifies mental noise, feeding the inherent madness everyone already has whether they know it or not.
+Booze caused me physical harm.
+Thanks to Leela's acceleration of my drinking that harm was relatively easy to deal with once I stopped drinking because my body was still strong, not weakened by more decades of moderate alcohol use.
+Pot caused me psychological harm.
+It amplified my mental noise, feeding the inherent madness everyone already has whether they know it or not.

-The psychological harm caused by pot was much rougher, much harder to deal with.
-Pot shut down my natural ability to be clear.
-To be in direct contact with Leela, wisdom.
-It replaced the real magic of spontaneous meditation with fake chemical magic.
+The psychological harm caused by pot was much rougher, much harder for me to deal with.
+Pot shut down my natural ability to see clearly and be relatively quiet inside.
+It replaced the real magic of spontaneous meditation with its fake chemical magic.
 My ability to contact wisdom started coming back in 2006, when wisdom spoke to me.
-My ability to be in direct contact with wisdom didn't come back until Leela woke me up in 2019.
-Waking up is an adult version of the natural openness to wisdom kids have.
-I had a lot of it before pot.
+That's when I began, with Leela's help, to be able to muscle test myself, getting guidance from my own body, my own tiny piece of Leela.
+Being in direct contact with Leela from the inside out like I was, in a very basic way, as a child didn't start coming back until Leela gave me an extreme wakeup call in 2019.